 The war balloon was not a perfect system for reconnaissance- some officers found the Balloon Corps a hindrance, while others found the aerial observations of great service.
 Many of the aeronauts did not have military training, so communication of their observations might not have been accurate.
 Likewise, military men were not used to flying or floating in mid-air, nor were they always readily available to go aloft in the balloons.
 However, there are instances of Generals going up in the balloons to make observations.

-Before becoming Chief Aeronaut, Professor Lowe traveled as a scientific showman assisting Reginald B. Dincklehoff’s Wonders of Science Show.
+Before becoming Chief Aeronaut, Professor Lowe traveled as a scientific showman assisting.
 When Dincklehoff retired, Lowe took his laboratory on the road and dubbed himself the Professor of Chemistry.
 During this time Lowe began experimenting with hydrogen gas to fill balloons.

 He was inspired by the ballooning pioneer John Wise and quickly became an expert balloonist himself.
 Knowing the science behind how balloons worked and moved, he held outdoor shows where he would ‘predict’ the movement of the balloon.
 He also built, sold, and took passengers on rides in his balloons.

 Professor Lowe’s interests turned to the study the atmosphere and weather, so he joined up with Joseph Henry from the Smithsonian to help ‘fund’ his investigations.
 During this time he invented numerous weather and flying instruments such as the altimeter, which measures height above sea level.